 - Bloated stomach

-- Feeling stiffness or aching
+- Feeling stiff or achey

 - Weight fluctuations

-- When pressed the skin may hold the indent for a few seconds
+- When pressed, the skin may hold the indent for a few seconds

-There are numerous causes for water retention, particularly in the summer months when the weather is hot.
+There are numerous causes of water retention, particularly in the summer months when the weather is hot.
 Pregnancy is also a trigger because your body's hormones encourage it to hold on to excess fluid.
 See below for more causes.

-- Gravity – standing for long periods of time
+- Gravity – standing for long periods of time can cause water retention

 - The pill – can trigger fluid retention

-- Hormones associated with menstrual cycle
+- Hormones associated with the menstrual cycle

 - Dietary deficiencies – such as insufficient protein or vitamin B1